linchpin/wpengine-codeship-continuous-deployment/README.md

 ### Preflight Repo Setup

-When creating your repo it's important to name the repo using proper folder structure.
-We typically replace any spaces " " with dashes "-".
-Example: If I had a plugin named "My Awesome Plugin" you can name the repo "my-awesome-plugin".
-When the script runs it will use the repo name as the folder for your plugin or theme.
-All assets/files within your repo should be within the root folder. **DO NOT** include `wp-content`, `wp-content\plugins` etc.
+When creating your repo, it's important to name the repo using proper folder structure.
+We typically replace any spaces " " with dashes "-".**Example:** If your plugin is named "My Awesome Plugin" you can name the repo "my-awesome-plugin".
+When the script runs it will use the `REPO_NAME` environment variable as the folder for your plugin or theme.
+So you may find it useful to match.

+**Important Note:** All assets/files within your repo should be within the root folder. **DO NOT** include `wp-content`, `wp-content\plugins` etc. The deploy script will create all the appropriate folders as needed.

 ### Configuration